 Polyfest returned to Tāmaki Makaurau at the end of Term 1 after two years away.
 For 2021, last year’s theme was retained as it had become more important than ever, signifying how we celebrate our communities by “Healing the body, mind, spirit and soul with the strength of Culture.”
 The festival, held from April 14 - 17 in Manukau, was called off in 2019 because of the Christchurch Mosque attacks, and again in 2020 because of Covid-19.

-Our Niuean group of nine students gave an outstanding performance on the Niuean Stage at the ASB Polyfest on Friday 16 April.
+Our Niuean group of nine students gave an outstanding performance (to view our performance scroll back to 0:0000), on the Niuean Stage at the ASB Polyfest on Friday 16 April.
 We have been overwhelmed with positive feedback from other schools, Niuean elders, judges and members of the polyfest community.
 Comments have included:

 “For nine dancers the volume and clarity of the singing was beautiful”.